InnovateWithZaid/innovatewithzaid/README.md

 ## 💫 About Me
 🏫 MCA Graduate at RV Institute of Technology and Management.
 🧑🏻‍💻 I am deeply passionate about idea-driven software development that keeps me fully engaged in VS Code for hours.
-👨‍🏫 Serving as the President of the CodeXplorers Club at RVITM where I lead initiatives to inspire and guide fellow developers.
 💬 I enjoy engaging in conversations on technology and almost anything else.
-🌱 Currently working on innovative projects blending AI and full-stack development.
+🌱 Currently working on an innovative mosque prayer timings and community mobile app.

 ## 🌟 Beyond the Code
 📺 I enjoy anime which inspires my creativity and storytelling.